Onalaska woman charged in February death of child in town of Medary

 An arrest has been made in connection to the death of a child in February.

-Josie Dikeman, 31, of Onalaska was arrested Friday, May 19 for first-degree intentional homicide following an investigation into the death of Alexavier J. Pedrin, who was reported deceased Feb.
+Josie Dikeman, 31, of Onalaska was arrested Friday, May 19, for first-degree intentional homicide after an investigation into the death of Alexavier J. Pedrin, who was reported deceased Feb.
 11 in town of Medary.
 He was 6 years old.

 According to court records, Dikeman has a previous charge of child neglect from 2013.
 She has also faced charges for fraud and bail jumping over the past decade.